 Worth is a somewhat small village located in the state of Illinois.
 With a population of 10,563 people and three constituent neighborhoods, Worth is the 210th largest community in Illinois.

-Unlike some villages, Worth isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Worth are a mix of both white- and blue-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Worth is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Worth is a village of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Worth who work in office and administrative support (18.19%), sales jobs (11.69%), and management occupations (6.98%).
+There are especially a lot of people living in Worth who work in office and administrative support (16.64%), sales jobs (10.40%), and management occupations (7.43%).

 In Worth, a lot of people use the train to get to work every day though Worth is a relatively small village.
 Those that ride the train are primarily traveling out of town to good jobs in other cities.

-The per capita income in Worth in 2010 was $23,863, which is lower middle income relative to Illinois, and middle income relative to the rest of the US.
-This equates to an annual income of $95,452 for a family of four.
+The per capita income in Worth in 2010 was $26,812, which is middle income relative to Illinois and the nation.
+This equates to an annual income of $107,248 for a family of four.
 However, Worth contains both very wealthy and poor people as well.

+Worth is a somewhat ethnically-diverse village.
 The people who call Worth home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Worth residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Worth include Irish, Polish, German, Italian, and Palestinian.
+Worth also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 12.63% of the village’s residents.
+Important ancestries of people in Worth include Polish, Irish, German, Italian, and Czech.

 The most common language spoken in Worth is English.
-Other important languages spoken here include Polish and Arabic.
+Other important languages spoken here include Arabic and Polish.